andrew/ultimate-awesome/README.md

 - [awesome-material](https://github.com/sachin1092/awesome-material) - A curated list of Google's material design libraries for different frameworks.
 - [Awesome-LLMs-in-Graph-tasks](https://github.com/yhLeeee/Awesome-LLMs-in-Graph-tasks) - A curated collection of research papers exploring the utilization of LLMs for graph-related tasks.
 - [Awesome-Reasoning-Foundation-Models](https://github.com/reasoning-survey/Awesome-Reasoning-Foundation-Models) - ✨✨Latest Papers and Benchmarks in Reasoning with Foundation Models.
-- [awesome-pentest-cheat-sheets](https://github.com/ByteSnipers/awesome-pentest-cheat-sheets) - Collection of cheat sheets useful for pentesting.
+- [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-event-ids](https://github.com/stuhli/awesome-event-ids) - Collection of Event ID ressources useful for Digital Forensics and Incident Response.
 - [awesome-dev-fun](https://github.com/mislavcimpersak/awesome-dev-fun) - A curated list of awesome fun libs/packages/languages that have no real purpose but to make a developer chuckle.
+- [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-kubestronaut](https://github.com/yetmike/awesome-kubestronaut) - Awesome Kubestronaut.
 Resources to prepare for CKA, CKAD, CKS, KCNA, KCSA, PCA, ICA, CNPE, CNPA, CGOA, CAPA, KCA, BCA, OTCA, CCA.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-diversity](https://github.com/folkswhocode/awesome-diversity) - A curated list of amazingly awesome articles, websites and resources about diversity in technology.
-- [trackawesomelist](https://github.com/trackawesomelist/trackawesomelist) - Track 500+ Awesome List Updates, Track it - not just star it!.
 - [awesome-joplin](https://github.com/kot-behemoth/awesome-joplin) - 📒 A curated list of awesome Joplin themes and tools.
-- [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-torch](https://github.com/carpedm20/awesome-torch) - A curated list of awesome Torch tutorials, projects and communities.
 - [awesome-emulators](https://github.com/DerekTurtleRoe/awesome-emulators) - An awesome list of emulators!.
 - [awesome-optical-flow](https://github.com/hzwer/awesome-optical-flow) - This is a list of awesome paper about optical flow and related work.